 How Long Does E6000 Glue Take To Dry On Plastic?

-E6000 usually require up to 72 hours to cure fully.
-However, certain factors such as the quantity of glue and weather condition can shorten or extend this time.
+E6000 usually requires up to 72 hours to cure fully.
+However, certain factors, such as the quantity of glue and weather conditions, can shorten or extend this time.

 If your project requires a lot of glue, then you may need to wait longer for it to dry.
 Likewise, if the weather is calm, drying will be faster.